AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-content-model.md

    ![Configure properties](../assets/models-configure-properties.png)
 1. When you are finished building your model, tap or click **Save**.

 You can create multiple models.
 Models can reference other models.
-Use configurations to organize your models.
+Use [configurations](create-configuration.md) to organize your models.

 ## Next Steps {#next-steps}

-Now that you have defined the structures of your Content Fragments, you can move on to the third part of the getting started guide and [create folders where you will store the fragments themselves.](create-assets-folder.md)
+Now that you have defined the structures of your Content Fragments by creating models, you can move on to the third part of the getting started guide and [create folders where you will store the fragments themselves.](create-assets-folder.md)

 >![TIP]
 >